 Steady progression for extraordinary results

-This isn’t boot camp and I’m no drill sergeant.
-That’s how people get careless—even injured.
+This isn’t boot camp and I’m not a drill sergeant.
+That’s how people get careless—and injured.
 I believe that focused, steady training is the best and most sustainable path forward.
-After all, the only worthwhile changes are the ones you can keep up, right?
+After all, the only worthwhile changes are the ones you can sustain, right?
 Let’s think beyond your next New Year’s resolution, fancy party, or beach vacation.
-With me, you can build on your gains and cement effective habits.
-I’m not here to promise a quick fix—but the good news is, pain can be reduced quickly for many!
+With me, you’ll build on your gains and cement effective habits.
+I don’t promise a quick fix—although the good news is, pain can be reduced quickly for many!

 Those are my strengths.
 Let’s discover yours.